ajcwebdev/ryan-gpt/done/2025/2025-02-15-signals-2-the-future-of-signals-part-02.md

 coverImage: "https://i.ytimg.com/vi/xnmvxWEK25I/maxresdefault.jpg"
 ---

+## Episode Description

+A far-reaching exploration of next-generation signals, reactivity models, and the evolving landscape of JavaScript frameworks.

+## Episode Summary

+This transcript captures a thorough conversation about advanced reactivity techniques, focusing on pushing signals beyond standard paradigms to address asynchronous behavior, self-healing error boundaries, and mutable data streams.
+Throughout roughly six hours of content, Ryan Carniato examines key challenges in state synchronization, discusses the intricacies of push-versus-pull updates, and demonstrates cutting-edge approaches that create new possibilities for frameworks like Solid.
+He compares established patterns, references how React’s philosophy has shifted, and highlights how newer primitives facilitate more predictable, finer-grained updates.
+Along the way, he touches on performance, immutability, concurrency, and emergent best practices shaped by ongoing experimentation.
+The result is a comprehensive look at Signal 2.0 concepts, revealing compelling ways to handle UI updates, handle errors, and unify server and client data in modern web development.

+## Chapters

 ### 02:48:00 - Fine-Grained vs. Coarse-Grained Updates

 This chapter contrasts fine-grained signals with coarser approaches like React’s global re-render.
 Ryan explains that signals micro-target exactly which effect needs recalculation, skipping unrelated UI parts altogether.
 This approach can supercharge performance under heavy load.